Noncommutative Solitons and Quasideterminants: Noncommutative anti-self-dual Yang-Mills equations

 \subsection{Noncommutative gauge theories}

 Noncommutative spaces are defined by the noncommutativity of the coordinates:

 where $\theta^{\mu\nu}$ are real constants called the {\it noncommutative parameters}.
 The noncommutative parameter is anti-symmetric with respect to $\mu,\nu$: $\theta^{\nu\mu}=-\theta^{\mu\nu}$ and the rank is even.
 This relation looks like the canonical commutation relation in quantum mechanics and leads to ``space-space uncertainty relation.''
-Hence the singularity which exists on commutative spaces could resolve on noncommutative spaces.
+Hence singularities which exist on commutative spaces could resolve on noncommutative spaces.
 This is one of the prominent features of noncommutative field theories and yields various new physical objects such as $U(1)$ instantons.

 Noncommutative field theories are given by the exchange of ordinary products in the commutative field theories for the star-products and realized as deformed theories {}from the commutative ones.
-The ordering of non-linear terms are determined by some additional requirements such as gauge symmetry.
+The ordering of non-linear terms are determined by some additional conditions.
 The star-product is defined for ordinary fields on commutative spaces.
 For Euclidean spaces, it is explicitly given by

 where $\del_\mu^{(x^\prime)}:=\del/\del x^{\prime \mu}$ and so on.
 This explicit representation is known as the {\it Moyal product} \cite{Moyal}.
 The star-product has associativity: $f\star(g\star h)=(f\star g)\star h$, and returns back to the ordinary product in the commutative limit: $\theta^{\mu\nu}\rar 0$.
 The modification of the product makes the ordinary spatial coordinate ``noncommutative,'' that is, $[x^\mu,x^\nu]_\star:=x^\mu\star x^\nu-x^\nu\star x^\mu=i\theta^{\mu\nu}$.